Home | What is a VA Loan

-VA loans are just like every other loan in the sense there are 30 year, 20 year, 15 year, and 10 year loans.
-There are fixed rate VA loans and there are adjustable rate VA loans.
+VA loans are similiar in many ways to other loan products.
+There are fixed rate VA loans and adjustable rate VA loans.
+There are 30 year VA loans and there are 15 year VA loans.
 VA loans are made by and held by the same banks and financial institutions that make and service every other type of loan.
-What makes the VA loan different from other loans is that the underwriting guidelines and guarantee to financial institutions comes from the federal government's Department of Veteran Affairs (VA).
+Some of the differences between VA loans are:

 Many veterans mistakenly believe that their VA benefit can only be used once but the truth is that as long as the veteran did not default on a previous loan, they are eligible to use their VA loan benefits for the remainder of their life and their spouse will be able to use the VA loan even after the death of veteran.
 There are many advantages to VA loans which make them the most popular loan for veterans of the armed services.

 Maximum VA loan limits vary by county.
-In the central valley of California, counties such as Stanislaus, San Joaquin and Merced counties all have maximum loan amounts of $424,100.00.
-Higher priced counties such as San Francisco and Los Angeles county have maximum VA loan limits of $636,150.
-Higher priced states such as Alaska and Hawaii have conventional limits up to $721,050 in Honolulu County and $657,800 in Maui county.
+In the central valley of California, counties such as Stanislaus, San Joaquin and Merced counties all have maximum loan amounts of $484,350.
+Higher priced counties such as San Francisco and Los Angeles county have maximum VA loan limits of $726,525.
+Higher priced states such as Alaska and Hawaii have conventional limits up to $726,525.

 In order to apply for a VA loan you must obtain a Certificate of Eligibility from the Veterans Administration (VA).
 To request a Certificate of Eligibility through mail or overnight delivery, the veteran must complete form VA form 26-1880 and submit it to the VA Eligibility Center along with acceptable proof of service as described on the instruction page of the form.
 Certificate's of Eligibility should be submitted to the Winston-Salem Eligibility Center in one of the following manners: